 A revisit there for a college reunion was a letdown – King’s was actually now named “King’s” and I hazily remember it as a caricature of itself.
 Or maybe the caricature was me.
 I guess you really can’t go back.

-Sadly, we never made it back to this now-closed Buffalo institution where the bartender, a young Grizzly Adams, didn’t know how to work a waiter’s corkscrew and a side conversation in the ladies room netted me a “wow, you look young for your age”-backhanded compliment.
+Sadly, I never made it back to this now-closed Buffalo institution where the bartender, a young Grizzly Adams, didn’t know how to work a waiter’s corkscrew and a side conversation in the ladies room netted me a “wow, you look young for your age”-backhanded compliment.
 That’s a dive bar for you.
 RIP, Mohawk Place.

 I’ve visited dive bars in more exotic locales, too.
 There is the open-air joint a bumpy one hour pickup truck ride from where our off-shore-anchored cruise ship’s tender boat ported in the Dominican Republic.
 The beach was gorgeous and I remember drinking something cold and pleasant.
 The sensation of the experience came back recently when I watched the movie The Rum Diary.